 Step 2 – Applying Flash Once Effect

-You might also need to read this article that How to Use Flash Once Animation Effect in PowerPoint 2010 / 2013 / 2016 / 2019 because the Flash Once is not available in later versions that 2007.
+You might also need to read this article that How to Use Flash Once Animation Effect in PowerPoint 2010 / 2013 / 2016 / 2019 because Flash Once is not available in later versions than 2007.

-For the time, download and open my presentation from the link below and then select one of the character picture having the Flash Once (my PPT also has the Right Motion Path on each picture) effect and then from the Animations tab click Animation Painter once.
+For the time, download and open my presentation from the link below and then select one of the character pictures having the Flash Once (my PPT also has the Right Motion Path on each picture) effect, and then from the Animations tab click Animation Painter once.

 Now, switch to your PPT and then click on the object to which you want to apply the Flash Once effect.
 That is the only way to get the Flash Once in later versions of PowerPoint.
 Repeat the same steps for each object to which you want to apply the effect.